quicwg/base-drafts/draft-ietf-quic-transport.md

 ability of an attacker to interfere with existing connections.

-Once a connection is established QUIC endpoints might accept some unauthenticated ICMP packets (see {{v4-pmtud}}), but the use of these packets is extremely limited.
+Once a connection is established QUIC endpoints might accept some unauthenticated ICMP messages (see {{icmp-pmtu}}), but the use of these messages is extremely limited.
 The only other type of packet that an endpoint might accept is a stateless reset ({{stateless-reset}}) which relies on the token being kept secret until it is used.

 During the creation of a connection, QUIC only provides protection against attack from off the network path.
 All QUIC packets contain proof that the